afeefacode/cli-app/README.md

 ### Example 3: Command Arguments

 Command arguments are a basic cli feature.
-If you want to help the user by providing a list of argument values to choose from, you can use the
+If you want to help the user by providing a list of argument values to choose from, you can use selectable arguments.
+The example shows:
-This example shows:

 * using and consuming selectable arguments
 * setting a default command